 Many of you may have seen news about the proposed changes to the Australian Charities and Not-for-profits Commission Act which will severely curtail peaceful protest and limit charities in their advocacy work.
 Essentially the government wants to add a range of minor summary offences to the “Governance Standard 3” which currently states that a range of serious indictable offences are grounds for de-registration of a charity.

 They are the most serious attack on democracy we have seen at CounterAct – and we have been watching and monitoring repressive legislation, policing and other tactics used to silence dissent since our inception.
-We need your help to push back and contact the decisionmakers.

 This is the Liberal parties latest attack on non profits, charities and peaceful resistance.
 Whilst there has been some great media on this, see the Guardian and an excellent breakdown in the Conversation and much more available at Hands Off Our Charities coalition website – there has been little focus on what this might mean for grassroots and movements for social, racial, and environmental justice in the longer term.